Nigerian logistics startup Kobo360 accepted into YC, raises $1.2 million

 “We are driver focused.
 Drivers are the key to our success.
 Even our app is driver focused,” said Ozor.
 Kobo360 will launch a new version of its app in Hausa and Pidgin this August, both local languages common to drivers.

 “Execution is the key thing in logistics.
-It has to be reliable, affordable, and it has to be execution focused,” said Ozor.
+It has to be reliable, affordable and it has to be execution focused,” said Ozor.
 “If drivers are treated well, they are going to deliver things on time.”